 Gamification is the reason fitness apps work.
 When the buzzer signals that you hit 10,000 steps, you win.
 Even performance reviews contain elements of game design — when your employees exceed all their goals and move to the next career level, you both win.

-Let’s go for that big win.
-Help your employees achieve their goals and improve their health by introducing these gamification strategies.
+Gamification in the workplace can help your employees achieve their goals and improve their health.
+Go for the big win by introducing these strategies.